danielaparker/jsoncons/README.md

 Incorporates two patches contributed by Marc Chevrier:

-- Issue with set member on json object when a member with that name already exists
+- Fixed issue with set member on json object when a member with that name already exists
 - clang port

 Release 0.83